dubscode/8lien/README.md

 ## Acknowledgments

-- Thanks to the organizers of [LWJ Web Dev Challenge Hackathon 4: Monsters!](https://www.learnwithjason.dev/blog/web-dev-challenge-hackathon-monsters)
+- Thanks to the organizers of [LWJ Web Dev Challenge Hackathon 7: Spooky Apps](https://www.learnwithjason.dev/blog/web-dev-challenge-s1e7-spooky-hackathon)
 - Shoutout to the amazing APIs and services that made this project possible:
   - OpenAI
   - Clerk